go-rel/rel/docs/crud.md

 ### Read

-rel provides a powerful API for querying data from database.
+rel provides a powerful API for querying record from database.
 To query a single record, simply use the Find method, it's accept the returned result as the first argument, and the conditions for the rest arguments.

 <!-- tabs:start -->